 How long do I have to pick up my dog after a bath or groom?
 Please pick up your dog no more than two hours after we have notified you that he or she is ready.
 Dogs that are not picked up within two hours will be charged applicable daycare or walk rates.
 Keep in mind that dogs who are here for daycare and grooming may only play with the daycare and boarding dogs if they have passed a new dog evaluation.

 Why do you charge for new dog evaluations?
-The new dog evaluation is $25 because ideally, we would like to keep your dog for a half or even full day of daycare to better assess their behavior with the others.
-This is essentially a discounted first day of daycare, however we understand that sometimes people are in a time crunch on the day of their evaluation and will address this on a case-by-case basis depending on the behavior we witness in the pooch.
+The new dog evaluation is $47 (the same price as a full day of daycare) because we like to keep your pup for a full day of daycare to best assess their behavior with the others.

 Which services are walk-in and which services do I need to schedule?
 All of our locations offer walk-in bathing services (baths, nails) until 3:00pm daily.
 If your dog is in need of a haircut, a grooming appointment is required.
 Contact information for each location can be seen on the Contact Us section of our website.
 If you wish to use daycare and boarding services, your dog must first pass an evaluation.
 New clients who are interested can begin at the New Clients section of our website.
 If your dog has passed an evaluation, you may walk-in for daycare, no reservation required.
 The only time we ask that you check ahead of time is over the holidays when we are filling up with boarding reservations.
 Overnight boarding requires a reservation.
 Existing customers may login in through the Login section of our website, or simply make the reservation at the front desk, or contact us via phone or email.